falcolee/yii2-pushbullet/README.md

 # yii2-pushbullet
-A simple pushbullet extension for yii2
+A simple pushbullet extension for yii2.

-Any push from your yii2

- *all kinds of push like note link file & etc.. supported.
+* All kinds of push like note link file & etc.. supported.
- *easy to use in 5 secs
+* Easy to use in 5 secs
- *push your message to any devices
+* Any push from your yii2

 ## Installation